jmcnamara/pytest_c_testrunner/docs/source/conftest.rst

         def collect(self):
             # Returns pytest.Items.

-These ``pytest`` hierarchy and method concepts are explained in more detail in the
-`Working with plugins and conftest files <http://pytest.org/latest/plugins.html>`_ Pytest documentation.
+The ``pytest`` hierarchy and methods are explained in more detail in the `Working with plugins and conftest files <http://pytest.org/latest/plugins.html>`_ section of the Pytest documentation.

-Depending on the types of tests that are being run the collected items might be individual test results or even test cases that are being stage to run.
+Depending on the types of tests that are being run the collected items might be individual test results or even test cases that are being staged to run.

 However, in our case we are going to take a simplified approach that lends itself to statically compiled test cases such as C unit tests: